-Although the "old" method achieved higher fit than the "new" method (Table 1), there are some severe drawbacks to the "old" method.
-First, when the delay is small (less than five samples), the second order STMCB modeling method may inaccurately approximate the signal.
-Secondly, the average calculation time for the "old" method was about 100 times longer than for the "new" method when tested with the 14 measured HRIRs, using M = 5 (429 seconds compared to 4.2 seconds).
-Therefore, according to these observations, it would be reasonable to recommend the "new" inverse processing method for the creation of a large database, based on the separation of damped sinusoids according to their pole pair signature in the Z-domain, especially if five or more components are sought.
-This kind of large-scale study will be necessary in order to establish a relationship between model parameters and the anatomical characteristic of the intended listener that we ultimately seek.
+Although the 'old' method achieved a higher fit than the 'new' method (Table 1), there are some severe drawbacks to the 'old' method.
+First, when the delay is small (less than five samples), the second order STMCB modelling method may inaccurately approximate the signal.
+Secondly, the average calculation time for the 'old' method was about 100 times longer than for the 'new' method when tested with the 14 measured HRIRs, using M = 5 (429 s compared to 4.2 s).

+Therefore, according to these observations, it would be reasonable to recommend the 'new' inverse processing method for the creation of a large database, based on the separation of damped sinusoids according to their pole pair signature in the Z-domain, especially if five or more components are sought.
+This kind of large-scale study will be necessary in order to establish the relationship between model parameters and the anatomical characteristic of the intended listener that we ultimately seek.